 - January 1 is the University of Maryland's FAFSA priority deadline and the FAFSA must be filed each year.

 - Make sure all document requests are completed.
-These requests can be found in the "Documents" section of your FinAid account and upon completion can be submitted to the Office of Student Financial Aid.
+These requests can be found in the "To-Do" section of your FinAid account and upon completion can be submitted to the Office of Student Financial Aid.

 - Undergraduate Students: Your financial aid was calculated based on the costs for a full-time student.
-Although students can receive a Direct Loan for enrollment in 6 credits, your aid package will be adjusted in you are not enrolled full-time.
+Although students can receive a Direct Loan for enrollment in 6 credits, your aid package will be adjusted if you are not enrolled full-time.
 Hint: Most scholarships and grants require full-time enrollment.

 - Graduate Students: Enroll for at least 24 units.

-- If you are receiving a Direct Loan, you must complete your promissory note and if you are a first-time borrower you must also complete Loan Entrance Counseling before your loan is given, both of which can be completed at StudentLoans.gov.
+- If you are receiving a Direct Loan, you must complete your promissory note and if you are a first-time borrower you must also complete Loan Entrance Counseling before your loan is given, both of which can be completed at StudentAid.gov.